eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 ### 4.3 Technical Specification for SCA with the Wallet

-In 2025, the European Commission provided [TS12] specification that has been developed with with strong contribution from representatives of Large Scale Pilot consortiums - WeBuild and Aptitude.
+In 2025, the European Commission provided [TS12] specification that has been developed with strong contribution from representatives of Large Scale Pilot consortiums - WeBuild and Aptitude.

 In general [TS12] aims to define behaviour of the Wallet Units when receiving a presentation request of attributes from an SCA Attestation (that contains payment transaction data as a payload, and where a presentation of the attributes effectively constitutes an act of SCA).
 Therefore, the Wallet Solution Providers shall implement their Wallet Solutions in compliance with [TS12].